-People want to work for companies which share their values.
-And with millennials, who are increasingly socially and environmentally conscious, entering the workforce and making up 75% of it by 2025, socially responsible employers will soon be the most sought after.
+People want to work for companies that share their values.
+Millennials, who are increasingly socially and environmentally conscious, will be 75% of the workforce by 2025.
+Thus, socially responsible employers will soon be the most sought after.
 Companies with CSR policies are therefore better positioned to attract young talent.

 CSR is not only important for talent attraction, but also talent retention.
 As many as 83% of millennials would be more loyal to a company that helps them contribute to social and environmental issues.
-A key reason for this is that CSR makes employees feel proud of their work and know they are making a more significant impact.
-This sense of pride and accomplishment may encourage employees to work more efficiently and to a higher standard, driving the company forward and creating a positive work culture.
-This broader sense of purpose associated with work may also give employees the drive to progress up the career ladder and personally contribute to the company’s growth.
-Implementing CSR initiatives can therefore make for a more productive workforce and encourage talent retention, too.
+A key reason for this is that CSR makes employees feel proud of their work and feel like they are making a significant impact.
+This sense of pride and accomplishment can encourage employees to work more efficiently and to a higher standard, driving the company forward and creating a positive work culture.
+The broader sense of purpose associated with work may also give employees the drive to progress up the career ladder and personally contribute to the company’s growth.
+Implementing CSR initiatives can therefore make for a more productive workforce and encourage talent retention.

-People want to make change, but often feel like their personal actions don’t have a huge impact.
+People want to make a change, but often feel like their personal actions don’t have a huge impact.
 Conversely, corporations have the unique position of having money, power, resources, and people to make change possible.
-Consequently, by supporting socially responsible companies, consumers know their money is having a positive impact on the world.
-It is therefore unsurprising that now more than ever, consumers are speaking with their money and supporting brands that share their values.
+Consequently, by supporting socially responsible companies, consumers know their money has a positive impact on the world.
+It is therefore unsurprising that now more than ever consumers are speaking with their money and supporting brands that share their values.

 By establishing itself as CSR-friendly, a business is more likely to attract the average modern-day consumer over a competitor which lacks CSR policies.
-Such a business is therefore better positioned to gain trust from consumers, which may encourage customer loyalty in the form of repeat business or recommendations.
+Such a business is, therefore, better positioned to gain trust from consumers, which may encourage customer loyalty in the form of repeat business or recommendations.
 This may not only increase the company’s profitability, but also its reputation.
-And the calibre of customers is also likely to strengthen the company’s brand.
+The caliber of customers is also likely to strengthen the company’s brand.

-- Create A Positive Impact on the World
+To Create a Positive Impact on the World:

 Corporations have the money and power to make the world better.
-And with climate change, poverty, racial injustice, and economic hardships on the rise, businesses are increasingly being calling upon to play their part.
-Consumers, regulators and activists are placing surmounting pressure on companies to harness their resources and implement CSR-related initiatives, arguing that they should feel a sense of responsibility to positively contribute to society.
+With climate change, poverty, racial injustice, and economic hardships on the rise, businesses are increasingly being called upon to play their part.
+Consumers, regulators, and activists are placing surmounting pressure on companies to harness their resources and implement CSR-related initiatives, arguing that they should feel a sense of responsibility to positively contribute to society.

 It is all too easy for SMEs to sit back and let corporate giants take the lead on CSR.
 After all, they possess greater power and resources due to their size.
-Yet even with their relatively limited resources, SMEs can make a positive impact, too.
-For example, they can sponsor meals or volunteer at women’s shelters, marketing themselves in the process.
-Actions such as these show modern day consumers that the company cares and is not merely attempting to rob them of money in the short-term.
-At the same time, they highlight to employees, investors, clients and shareholders that the brand possesses a global mindset akin to corporate giants such as Google, Microsoft and Intel.
+Yet, even with their relatively limited resources, SMEs can make a positive impact, too.
+For example, they can sponsor meals or volunteer at women’s shelters while marketing themselves in the process.
+These actions show modern-day consumers that the company cares and is not merely attempting to rob them of money.
+At the same time, they highlight to employees, investors, clients, and shareholders that the brand possesses a global mindset, akin to corporate giants such as Google, Microsoft, and Intel.
 This desire to positively impact the world can help SMEs differentiate themselves from a highly competitive market and may even inspire competing firms to follow suit and heal the world.

 This blog highlighted several key justifications for CSR investment.
 Companies with CSR plans can compete for, retain and make productive employees.
 They are more appealing to consumers, and their alignment with public policy can attract investors, making it easier to tap into growth opportunities.
 Implementing a CSR plan can therefore increase a company’s profitability whilst strengthening relationships with key stakeholders.

-Yet introducing a CSR plan does so much more than make money.
+Yet, introducing a CSR plan does so much more than make money.
 It sends a message to the market.
-It shows employees, investors, clients and shareholders that your brand possesses a global mindset.
-It signals that your brand has a long-term vision.
-And it shows bravery and vision as a business leader.
+It shows employees, investors, clients, and shareholders that your brand possesses a global mindset.
+It signals that your brand has a long-term vision, showing bravery and vision as a business leader.